-Treatment for advanced breast cancer may include a combination of approaches, both local and systemic.
+Treatment for advanced or metastatic breast cancer may include a combination of approaches, both local and systemic.
 Local treatments are those which focus on treating the tumor in a specific area of the body, while systemic treatments go throughout the body to treat cancer cells.

 How treatment is chosen

 The type of treatment that is used is tailored to the individual and is chosen based on several factors, including: